Readme-Workflows/recent-activity/docs/Configuration.md

 #### `whitelisted_events`
 > **Default:** *`Empty`*

-`whitelisted_events` allows you to set a list of evenets that should be included when updating the activity list.
+`whitelisted_events` allows you to set a list of events that should be included when updating the activity list.
 This setting will take priority over the [`disabled_events`](#disabled_events) setting, even if the list is empty!

 Please see the [list of supported events](#supported-events) for all the events you can disable.